Technology-And-Gaming-Club/Game-Recommendation-System/README.md

 Dataset used from Kaggle: Steam Store Games (2019) by Nik Davis

+Warnings:
-Warning: Run with at least 7gb of RAM.
-Excution might take time depending on the hardware being used (Cloud services is highly recommended).
+* Run with at least 7gb of RAM.
+* Excution might take time depending on the hardware being used (Cloud services is highly recommended).
+* If there is an error after input of the game, it would be likely due to naming error.
+Search the csv file for the exact name for the game.